Employee Scheduling: The Complete Guide for Small Teams

 Reducing no-shows and callouts

 The short version: most no-shows aren't random.
-They're symptoms of deeper scheduling problems, unclear expectations, or a culture where calling out feels easier than showing up.
+They're symptoms of bad scheduling practices, unclear expectations, or a culture where calling out feels easier than showing up.

-- How to Handle Employee No-Shows (when they happen anyway)
+- How to Handle Employee No-Shows (when they happen)

 - Employee No-Show Statistics (the data)

-- The Real Cost of Employee No-Shows (the money impact)
+- The Real Cost of Employee No-Shows (the money)

 Managing overtime and labor costs

 Overtime sneaks up on you.
-One employee picks up an extra shift here, covers a callout there, and suddenly your payroll bill has a surprise.
+One employee picks up an extra shift here, covers a callout there, and suddenly your payroll bill has a surprise 1.5x line item.

-- How to Calculate Overtime Costs (with examples and formulas)
+- How to Calculate Overtime Costs (formulas and examples)

 - The Overtime Paradox: Everyone Wants It Until You Offer It